coccon/proffastpylot/docs/folder_structure.md

 ```

 ### Pressure input
-Inside the `pressure_path` for each day of measurements a pressure file should be provided.
+Inside the `pressure_path` pressure measurements for each measurement day should be provided.
-The filename should include the date information, apart from this the naming and the format of the file are flexible.
+The frequency of the files (e.g. monthly or daily) and the formatting is flexible.
-More information on the input of pressure data can be found in [`docs/pressure_input.md`](https://gitlab.eudat.eu/coccon-kit/proffastpylot/-/blob/master/docs/pressure_input.md).
+In the `pressure_type_file` the file format can be defined.
+See [`docs/pressure_input.md`](https://gitlab.eudat.eu/coccon-kit/proffastpylot/-/blob/master/docs/pressure_input.md), how the pressure type file is organized.

 ### Map Files